sdahiyat/data101finalproj/0-checkpoint.md

 We plan to use MongoDB as our non-relational database system due to its ability to handle semi-structured data like JSON.
 MongoDB will allow us to store the dataset with minimal transformations, maintaining the natural structure of the data.

-Types of Queries to Cover
+Examples of queries we would be covering:
-Top-Rated Businesses by City:
+Top-Rated Businesses by City
-Retrieve the best-rated businesses in a specific city using MongoDB aggregations.
-Most Active Users:
+Most Active Users
-Identify users with the highest number of reviews.
-Top Categories by Review Volume:
+Top Categories by Review Volume
-Analyze the most popular business categories by aggregating reviews.
-Business-Specific Reviews:
+Business-Specific Reviews
-Filter reviews for a specific business, sorted by date or rating.
-Comparison Plan

 We will compare PostgreSQL and MongoDB on:

-Performance- Query execution times for filtering and aggregations.
+1. Performance- Query execution times for filtering and aggregations.
-Usability - Ease of writing and running queries.
+2. Usability - Ease of writing and running queries.
-Flexibility- Handling semi-structured data (MongoDB) vs. structured schema (PostgreSQL).
+3. Flexibility- Handling semi-structured data (MongoDB) vs. structured schema (PostgreSQL).
 This comparison will help us determine which system is more suitable for specific use cases, such as analytical tasks or real-time querying.